 - More plant-based food – a version of the iconic IKEA meatball, made from plant based alternative protein, to be launched in August 2020

-- Updated supplier code of conduct IWAY, making sure suppliers meet or even go beyond IKEA requirements
+- Our supplier code of conduct, IWAY, was updated to make sure suppliers meet, or even go beyond, IKEA requirements

-- As from January 2020, all single use plastic home furnishing products taken out of range
+- By January 2020, all single-use plastic home furnishing products will be taken out of the range

 “IKEA is committed to making a positive difference.
 To further speed up action we have decided to make a 100M EUR investment in renewable energy at our direct suppliers plus another 100M EUR for actions to remove CO2 from the atmosphere through better forest management.
 Most important of all is to take action together.
 This is the only way forward to achieve the big changes we want to see and that need to happen”, says Torbjörn Lööf, CEO, Inter IKEA Group.